coder3101/protols/README.md

 ### Go to Definition

-Jump directly to the definition of any custom symbol, including those in other files or packages.
+Jump directly to the definition of any custom symbol or imports, including those in other files or packages.
 This feature works across package boundaries.

 ### Hover Information